How to Lower Your Weed Tolerance: A Fool-Proof Guide

 How to Maintain a Low Cannabis Tolerance

-While all these methods can help lower your tolerance, they aren’t permanent solutions, and it’s possible your tolerance will creep back up, especially if you're a frequent user.
+While all these methods can help lower your tolerance, they aren’t permanent solutions, and your tolerance may creep back up, especially if you're a frequent user.

-Think of lowering your tolerance like losing weight: occasional diets (or T breaks) can help, but the most effective solution is developing a routine that you can stick to.
-Essentially, you should consider how you can combine the above recommendations – taking periodic breaks, reducing overall consumption, or avoiding super-potent products – into a sustainable routine.
+Think of lowering your tolerance, like losing weight: occasional diets (or T breaks) can help, but the most effective solution is developing a routine you can stick to.
+You may consider combining the above recommendations – taking periodic breaks, reducing overall consumption, or avoiding super-potent products – into a sustainable routine.

-While this may be a bit of a bummer, the good news is that your tolerance doesn't take that long to go back to normal.
-THC lasts only approximately 21 days in the body, meaning your tolerance will return to normal after this time.
+While this may be a bit of a bummer, the good news is that your tolerance doesn't take that long to go back to normal, with research suggesting four weeks of abstinence from THC can reset the CB1 receptors.2

 Conclusion

-If you use cannabis products several times in a three-week span, THC inevitably builds up in your system.
+If you use cannabis products several times in a short time span, THC inevitably builds up in your system.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.